withtally/docs/user-guides/deploying-daos/how-to-pick-governor-parameters.md

 # Pick good Governor parameters

-A Governor contract has several important parameters that affect the lifecycles of its proposals .
+A Governor contract has several important parameters that affect the lifecycles of its proposals.
 Think about these parameters as a balancing act between ease of passing proposals and security against malicious proposals.
 That’s an important – and tough – tradeoff to get right!&#x20;

 Here's a guide to picking these parameters to set a DAO up for success by picking the right parameters: